castle-engine/castle-engine/examples/user_interface/zombie_fighter_alternative_short_lived_states/README.md

 You can organize your game into such states, it is a nice way of splitting your user interface code into manageable chunks.
 See https://castle-engine.io/states .

 This is an alternative version of the demo in ../zombie_fighter/ .
-It uses short-lived states, created using TUIState.CreateUntilStopped.
-This approach to creating states has some advantages, see TUIState.CreateUntilStopped documentation.
+It uses short-lived states, created using TCastleView.CreateUntilStopped.
+This approach to creating states has some advantages, see TCastleView.CreateUntilStopped documentation.

 Using [Castle Game Engine](https://castle-engine.io/).